learn-co-students/ruby-oo-self-cash-register-lab-seattle-web-091619/README.md

 Take it one step at a time!

-**Hint #2:** The `apply_discount` requires some knowledge about working with an Integer versus a Float in Ruby.
-Note that `100.class` returns Integer while `100.0.class` returns Float.
+**H #2:** The `apply_discount` requires some knowledge about working with an Integer versus a Float in Ruby.
+Note that `100.class` s Integer while `100.0.class` s Float.
 Ruby provides methods for changing an object of type Integer to a Float and vice versa.

-**Hint #3:** The `void_last_transaction` method will remove the last transaction from the total.
+**H #3:** The `void_last_transaction` method will remove the last transaction from the total.
 You'll need to make an additional attribute accessor and keep track of that last transaction amount somehow.
 In what method of the class are you working with an individual item?

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/oo-cash-register' title='Object Oriented Cash Register'>Object Oriented Cash Register</a> on Learn.co and start learning to code for free.</p>